eez-open/psu-firmware/readme.md

 ## Introduction

-This project has Arduino/Genuino sketch for [Mega2560](https://www.arduino.cc/en/Main/ArduinoBoardMega2560) (8-bit, AVR) and [Due](https://www.arduino.cc/en/Main/ArduinoBoardDue) (32-bit, ARM) boards and accompanying libraries for the open hardware [EEZ bench power supply](http://www.envox.hr/eez/bench-power-supply/psu-introduction.html) firmware.
+This project has Arduino/Genuino sketch for [Mega2560](https://www.arduino.cc/en/Main/ArduinoBoardMega2560) (8-bit, AVR) and [Due](https://www.arduino.cc/en/Main/ArduinoBoardDue) (32-bit, ARM) boards and accompanying libraries for the open hardware [EEZ H24005 power supply](http://www.envox.hr/eez/bench-power-supply/psu-introduction.html) firmware.

 The unique feature of this project is a fully featured software simulator that can be used to evalute all firmware features without having physical power supply on disposal.
 The simulator can be complied to run on major platforms such as Windows, Linux or Mac.
 It shares all the code with the Arduino Sketch plus emulation layer for the Arduino API, Ethernet library and digital controls used for programming and monitoring EEZ bench power supply.